4 Basic Steps to Nominate Your Property

-Check out the 4 basic steps to nominate your property to the National Register of Historic Places
+Discover the steps to preserving your property's heritage by following these guidelines to successfully nominate it to the National Register of Historic Places.

 Be aware of the requirements.
 Anyone can nominate a property, but the legal owner must agree.
 While listing is primarily an honorific designation there are benefits.
 To be eligible for the National Register, a building must: